azencot-group/MSD-Benchmark/README.md

 # MSD Benchmark: Multi-Factor Sequential Disentanglement

-MSD is a benchmark for evaluating disentangled representation learning on **sequential data** (e.g., videos, audio, time series).
+MSD is a benchmark for evaluating disentangled representation learning on **sequential data** (e.g., video, audio, time series).
 It supports datasets with both static and dynamic factors, and includes tools for automatic annotation, model evaluation, and visualization.

 ![Overview](figures/benchmark_overview.png)